On normal tensor functors and coset decompositions for fusion categories: Two equivalence relations associated with a tensor functor between fusion categories

-\bn{rem} Let $S_n \subset S_{n+1}$ be the standard inclusion of the symmetric groups in $n$ and respectively $n+1$ letters.
-Consider $F$ to be the restriction functor from the category of $kS_{n+1}$-modules to the category of $kS_n$-modules.
-Clearly $F$ is a tensor functor and it follows from Theorem 6.19 of \cite{BKK} that $\approx^F$ is not an equivalence relation. \end{rem}
+\bn{example} Denote by $S_n$ the $n$-th symmetric group.
+The standard inclusion $S_n \subset S_{n+1}$ defines by restriction a tensor functor from the category of $\Comp S_{n+1}$-modules to the category of $\Comp S_n$-modules.
+It follows from Theorem 6.19 of \cite{BKK} that $\sim^F$ is not an equivalence relation. \end{example}